 Husea et. al., (2005) studied the distribution of orexin and melanin concentrating hormone (MCH) in the brain of the goldfish (Carassius auratus) focusing on regions related to feeding, sleep and arousal.
 These peptidergic systems were located in the hypothalamus and general visceral nuclei but not in locus coeruleus or raphe nuclei and support the view that these peptides originally played a role in regulation of energy balance and evolved secondarily to influence sleep-wake system in amniote vertebrates.
 Karila et. al., .
-(1993) examined the existence of galaninlike immunoreactivity in nerves to the stomach of the Atlantic cod.
+(1993) examined the existence of galanin-like immunoreactivity in nerves to the stomach of the Atlantic cod.
 According to research, a population of ganglion cells along the vagus nerve contain a peptide that resembles galanin.
-It's possible that some of these cells are a part of the autonomic parasympathetic pathways that innervate the gut and have direct excitatory effects on the smooth muscles of the gut wall and gut arteries.
+It's possible that some of these cells part of the autonomic are а parasympathetic pathways that innervate the gut and have direct excitatory effects on the smooth muscles of the gut wall and gut arteries.

 An in-depth review about the role of various neuropeptides in the control of food intake in fish was carried by Volkoff et.al., (2004).
-The complex interaction and role played by various neuropeptides like neuropeptide Y (NPY), galanin, orexin, ghrelin, (CCK), cholecystokinin bombesin, corticotrophin releasing factor (CRF), cocaine and amphetamine regulated transcript (CART) etc was reviewed in fish.
-The brain of an Anguilla anguilla treated hyperosmolar to and hypoosmolar circumstances was studied by Masini et. al., in 2006.
+The complex interaction and role played by various neuropeptides like neuropeptide Y (NPY), galanin, orexin, ghrelin, cholecystokinin (CCK), bombesin, corticotrophin releasing factor (CRF), and amphetamine regulated cocaine transcript (CART) etc was reviewed in fish.
+The brain of an Anguilla anguilla treated hyperosmolar and hypoosmolar to circumstances was studied by Masini et. al., in 2006.
 It was determined that in response to the two environmental situations, different immunoreactive element distributions and intensities occur.

-Hrytsenko et. al., (2007) studied the expression of insulin in the brain and pituitary cells of tilapia Oreochromis niloticus by using RT-PCR, qRT-PCR Northern and hybridization techniques.
-The findings showed that in adult tilapia, insulin expression was not only found in the endocrine pancreas cells but also in the neuronal cells of the brain and the pituitary gland, indicating that these tissues may represent the extrapancreatic origin of insulin synthesis.
-Nakamachi et. al., (2006) examined the effect of feeding status on the orexin like immunoreactivity and the expression of orexin mRNA in the goldfish brain.
-The results indicated that the orexin functions 28 an orexigenic factor in the goldfish brain.
-Major appetite regulating factors, Orexigenic factors, central Agoutirelated protein (or peptide, AgRP) AgRP is a peptide released by hypothalamic NPY/AgRP is neurons and an endogenous of antagonist the melanocortin receptors MC3R and MC4R.
+Hrytsenko et. al., (2007) studied the expression of insulin in the brain and pituitary cells of tilapia Oreochromis niloticus by using RT-PCR, qRT-PCR and Northern hybridization techniques.
+The findings showed that in adult tilapia, insulin expression was not only found in the endocrine pancreas cells but also in the neuronal cells of the brain and the pituitary gland, indicating that these tissues represent the may extrapancreatic origin of insulin synthesis.

+Nakamachi et. al.,(2006) examined the effect of feeding status on the orexin like immunoreactivity and the expression of orexin mRNA in the goldfish brain.
+The results indicated that the orexin functions as an orexigenic factor in the goldfish brain.

+Major appetite regulating factors, central Orexigenic factors, Agouti-related protein (or peptide, AgRP) AgRP is a peptide released by hypothalamic NPY/AgRP neurons and is an endogenous antagonist of the melanocortin receptors MC3R and MC4R.
 In fish, AgRP has been identified in several species, including teleosts (Volkoff 2016).